mirkogrewing/raspberry-pi-torrent-plex/README.md

 Please note that this is assuming that your internal network works on 192.16.0.1/24.
 If otherwise please change the value accordingly.

-Also, youcan modify `download-dir` and `incomplete-dir` to point at the external USB drive, for example:
+Also, you can modify `download-dir` and `incomplete-dir` to point at the external USB drive, for example:

 ```
 "download-dir": "/media/storage/downloads",